mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

-In order to avoid replay attacks and provide forward secrecy for messages sent using the initial keying material, KeyPackages are intended to be used only once, and `init_key` is intended to be deleted by the client after decryption of the Welcome message.
+In order to avoid replay attacks and provide forward secrecy for messages sent using the initial keying material, KeyPackages are intended to be used only once.
 The Delivery Service is responsible for ensuring that each KeyPackage is only used to add its client to a single group, with the possible exception of a "last resort" KeyPackage that is specially designated by the client to be used multiple times.
 Clients are responsible for providing new KeyPackages as necessary in order to minimize the chance that the "last resort" KeyPackage will be used.

 > **RECOMMENDATION:** Ensure that "last resort" KeyPackages don't get used by
 > provisioning enough standard KeyPackages.

 > **RECOMMENDATION:** Rotate "last resort" KeyPackages as soon as possible
 > after being used or if they have been stored for a prolonged period of time.
-> Overall, avoid reusing "last resort" KeyPackages as much as possible.
+> Overall, avoid reusing last resort KeyPackages as much as possible.

-> **RECOMMENDATION:** Ensure that the client for which a "last resort" KeyPackage
+> **RECOMMENDATION:** Ensure that the client for which a last resort KeyPackage
 > has been used is updating leaf keys as early as possible.

-> **RECOMMENDATION:** Ensure that clients delete the private component
-> of their `init_key` after processing a Welcome message, or after the
-> rotation of "last resort" KeyPackage.

 Overall, it needs to be noted that key packages need to be updated when signature keys are changed.